Skip to main content

 * Older chips have a HW limitation, they can only generate 40 bits

-- If your GPU cannot trigger interrupts or if the system experiences abnormal interrupts after inserting the GPU, try disabling MSI.
+• If the GPU cannot trigger interrupts, or system interrupts behave abnormally after inserting the GPU, try disabling MSI.

 diff --git a/arch/riscv/configs/k1_defconfig b/arch/riscv/configs/k1_defconfig